linz/topo-workflows/workflows/basemaps/README.md

 Loop through the source tiffs and prepare cog tiff jobs and bundle the jobs for create-cog task to create cog tiffs.

-We chunk up to 100 small cogs, 40 middle cogs, 10 large cogs, or mix of them with the same limitation into one create-cog job in order to limit the create-cog task can finished in about 20 mins.
+We chunk up to 100 small cogs, 40 middle cogs, 10 large cogs, or mix of them with the same limitation into one create-cog job in order to limit the create-cog task so it can finish in about 20 mins.

 ### [Create-Cog](https://github.com/linz/basemaps/blob/master/packages/cli/src/cli/cogify/action.cog.ts)